Gtajisan/Goat-Bot-business/README.md

 - 😡 **React to Delete**: Admins/Devs can react with 😡/😠 to unsend bot messages
 - ☁️ **Deploy Ready**: Pre-configured for Render, Railway & more
 - 🎨 **Clean Icons**: Replaced emoji clutter with elegant Unicode icons
+- 📧 **Public Inbox Mode**: Works with Facebook business accounts - anyone can use the bot

 ## 🚧 **Requirements**
 - Node.js 16.x or 20.x [Download](https://nodejs.org/dist/v20.0.0) | [Home](https://nodejs.org/en/download/)